How to plan a Masai Mara Safari Holiday with a toddler

 Our next stop on our family safari holiday with a toddler was The Emakoko, located in the heart of Nairobi National Park.

 Nairobi is the only city in Africa, which has a safari reserve within the city.
-For those who arrive to Nairobi in the morning, or would like two days to acclimatise before heading off on their luxury family safari holiday, The Emakoko offers a wonderful experience and the opportunity to see the fabled Big 5 within a short drive from the international airport.
+For those who arrive to Nairobi in the morning, or would like two days to acclimatise before heading off on their Masai Mara safari holiday, The Emakoko offers a wonderful experience and the opportunity to see the fabled Big 5 within a short drive from the international airport.

 The lodge itself is set in a valley over-looking a small river.
 We saw plenty of birdlife and adorable rock hyrax in and around the lodge, as well as a genet that came to visit the bar before dinner.